SashaObidina/ChurnForBankCustomers/README.md

-Solving the problem of Churn for bank customers.
+Solving the problem of churn for bank customers.